 Not everyone that is arrested is held for bail.
-Most people are released by police and provided a court date.
+Most people are released by police and provided with a court date to attend for their First Appearance.
 Police officers have some discretion when they arrest and charge a person.
-Depending on the allegations and the circumstances of the accused person, the officer can release the person on a “promise to appear” and with or without conditions.
+Depending on the allegations and the circumstances of the accused person, the officer can release the person on a “promise to appear” with or without conditions.
 However, if police believe that the accused is a risk to the community or will not attend court then they should bring the person before a Justice and have a bail hearing.

 In most instances, the best surety is a family member and for young offenders, it is almost always a parent.
 The surety will need to meet the minimum requirements to be eligible.
 This includes such factors as having no criminal record and being able to provide adequate supervision.

-Most bail hearings happen with 24 hours of arrest.
+Most bail hearings occur within 24 hours of arrest.
 A criminal lawyer should be retained as soon after the arrest as possible.